WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part3/Alternating_Current/index.md

 ## Other Waveforms

 Alternating current is not always a perfect sine wave.
-In fact,
+In fact, alternating currents are often generated digitally by using triangle and square waves:

 [make a new version of this:]

 ![](http://www.electronics-tutorials.ws/accircuits/acp2.gif)

+Even more complex wave forms are sometimes used:

+[complex wave form illustration]

+## AC Circuits

+Designing AC circuits is a little more complicated than DC, but for most work involving connected things, we can keep it pretty simple, and we'll explore it in more depth later.

 ## [Next - Batteries](../Batteries)